 logs, connecting to shells on devices, and many other operations.

-Q: Will a git rebase to origin/master mess up my jiri-updated (i.e. synchronized) view of the repository?
+Q: Will a git rebase to origin/main mess up my jiri-updated (i.e. synchronized) view of the repository?

 A: Yes, unless jiri is configured to sync the rebased repository/petal to HEAD